 Assessing the variability of enhancers across individuals and tissues is more difficult than performing the analogous comparison for gene expression.
 Not only does the chromatin signal change across the population, but the boundaries of enhancers grow and shrink, sometimes disappearing altogether (Fig. 3A).
 To investigate chromatin variability across the population, we uniformly processed the H3K27ac data from PFC, temporal cortex (TC), and cerebellum (CB) on a cohort of 50 individuals (15).
 Aggregating ChIP-seq data across the cohort resulted in a total of 37,761 H3K27ac "peaks" (enriched regions) in PFC, 42,683 in TC, and 26,631 in CB -- each of them presents in more than half of the population.
 Comparing aggregate sets for these three brain regions, the PFC was more similar to TC than CB (~90% vs 34% overlap in H3K27ac peaks), consistent with previous reports (21).

 We also examined the overlap of the reference brain enhancers with H3K27ac in each of the individuals.
 As expected, not every active enhancer in the reference annotation was active in every individual in the cohort.
 In fact, on average ~70% ± 15% (~54,000) of the enhancers in the reference brain were active in another individual in the cohort (Fig. 3B).
 As expected, only a core set of reference enhancers was ubiquitously active in every person, with a larger fraction (~68%) being active in more than half of the population.
 To estimate the total number of enhancers in PFC, we calculated the cumulative number of active regions across the cohort (Fig. S3.2).
 This number increased dramatically for the first 20 individuals sampled, but saturated at the 30th.
-Thus, we hypothesize that pooling the identified PFC enhancers from 30 individuals is sufficient to cover nearly all potential enhancers in PFC, estimated at ~120,000.
+Thus, we hypothesize that pooling the identified adult homogenate PFC enhancers from 30 individuals is sufficient to cover nearly all potential enhancers in adult homogenate PFC, estimated at ~120,000.

 Consistent comparison: transcriptome and epigenome